coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

-# Onboard a new cluster to app-itnerface
+# Onboard a new cluster to app-interface

 To on-board a new cluster to app-interface, perform the following operations: